Jump to:

 - Both dependent and independent students must file a FAFSA.

-- Students can apply for all types of aid, including institutional, federal, and state assistance by completing the FAFSA.
+- Students can apply for all types of federal aid by completing the FAFSA.

-An undergraduate student who qualifies for financial aid typically receives any one or a combination of various types of aid--scholarship, grant, or loan.
-Financial aid awards are for one year only, so the student must reapply each year.
+An undergraduate student who qualifies for financial aid typically receives any one or a combination of various types of aid.
+Financial aid awards are for one (1) year only, so the student must reapply each year.
 The aid offered may vary from year to year due to changes in funding, statutory provisions, or student circumstances.
 Undergraduate students completing a second degree and graduate students are eligible to participate in financial aid programs.
 The types of aid are limited due to federal regulations.
-Students enrolled in the post-master certificate programs are NOT eligible for federal financial aid.

 Hours Required to Receive Financial Aid